bangde/Asia-Postal-Shipping-Table/readme.txt

 == Frequently Asked Questions ==

+= How do I use the Exchange Rate feature? =
+If your store currency (e.g., USD) differs from your carrier's rate currency (e.g., Thai Baht):

+Select your carrier (e.g., Thailand Post).

+The table will show columns in Baht (฿).

+Enter your rates in Baht as provided by the post office.

+In the "Exchange Rate" field, enter the multiplier to convert 1 Baht to USD (approx 0.028).

+At checkout, the customer will see the converted USD price.

 = How do I prioritize rules? =
 The plugin processes rules from Top to Bottom.
 The first rule that matches the cart conditions "wins" (unless "Show All Rates" is enabled).
 You can use the drag handle on the left of each row to reorder them instantly.